 WaterSense Demonstrations WaterSense Labeled Home

-The modern version of this 30-year-old home, which once housed AgriLife employees, bears little resemblance to its former self.
+A 30-year-old home, which once housed Texas A&M AgriLife employees at Dallas, bears little resemblance to its former self.
 This award winning example of residential water efficiency began its transformation in the summer of 2012 after years of sitting abandoned on campus.
-Water University experts mounted a complete overhaul of the home’s 1,200 square-foot yard and 1,500 square-foot floor plan.
+Water University staff undertook an overhaul of the home’s 1,200 square-foot yard and 1,500 square-foot floor plan.

-The team replaced fixtures and appliances, installed efficient hot-water-on-demand and irrigation systems, and landscaped the yard to be water-efficient.
-The goal was two-fold: earn certification from WaterSense, a nationwide program established by the U.S. Environmental Protection Agency (EPA); and make the home an appealing and convincing demonstration site for consumers to visit and learn about water conservation.
+The team replaced fixtures and appliances, installed efficient hot-water-on-demand and irrigation systems, and landscaped the yard for water and resource efficiency.
+The goal was two-fold: earn certification from WaterSense, a nationwide program established by the U.S. Environmental Protection Agency (EPA); and make the home an attractive demonstration site prompting visitors to adopt water conserving aesthetics in the home or business.

 To be WaterSense certified, homes must meet standard criteria in three areas: indoor water use, including plumbing, plumbing fixtures and fittings, and appliances; outdoor water use, including landscape design and any installed irrigation systems (which are optional); and homeowner education.